NonzwakaziMgxaji/skyvue-weather-app/README.md

 ## Overview

 This project is a weather app that allows users to search for weather information of any city and retrieve weather data for their current location.
-It is built using HTML, CSS and JavaScript, and utilizes a two weather APIs(OpenWeatherMap API and the SheCodes Weather API) to fetch and display data.
+It is built using HTML, CSS and JavaScript, and utilizes two weather APIs to fetch and display data.
 This weather app is available on Netlify and can be accessed via the link below:

 [SkyVue Weather App](https://main--skyvue-weather-app.netlify.app/)